ArtFlag/recipes/docs/bread/tortillas.md

 Split into 80g balls for big ones, 50g for small ones.

-1. Mix dry ingredients.
+1. Mix boiling water and salt + baking powder.
+1. Add flour and mix.
+1. Autolyse for 30 minutes.
 1. Work then shortening into the flour.
-1. Add warm water.
 1. Knead on counter until smooth.
 1. Let rest 20min and give a few stretch/folds if needed.
 1. Separate into smaller balls and bake at high heat 20 minutes later.
 30s-1min on each side.